-Wine in the freezer: Should you do it? - ask Decanter
+Should you put wine in the freezer? - ask Decanter

 Members of the Decanter team have all had their own disasters after putting wine in a freezer.

-‘My birthday Laurent-Perrier rosé shattered into a million pieces and turned the freezer pink,’ said Laura Seal, Decanter’s editorial assistant.
+‘My birthday Laurent-Perrier rosé shattered into a million pieces and turned the freezer pink,’ said Laura Seal, former content producer for Decanter.

 ‘I had to defrost it to get all the glass out, and lots of mysterious food surfaced from housemates long gone.’

-‘I put a bottle of Champagne, that was an engagement present, in the freezer hoping to drink it that evening with a barbecue,’ said James Button, Decanter’s digital wine sub editor.
+‘I put a bottle of Champagne, that was an engagement present, in the freezer hoping to drink it that evening with a barbecue,’ said James Button, Decanter’s regional editor for Italy.

 ‘Alas, opened the freezer door about three hours later to discover the neck had parted ways with the body.’

-And it’s not just sparkling wines that are the problem – although they are more risky, because of the carbon dioxide.
+And it’s not just sparkling wines that have potential to burst in the freezer.

-‘Mine was a bottle of Freddie Emile, Trimbach 1997,’ said Harry Fawkes, Decanter’s digital publisher.
+‘Mine was a bottle of Freddie Emile, Trimbach 1997,’ said Harry Fawkes, Decanter’s former digital publisher.

 ‘I was a few bottles in at a dinner party and decided I wanted that.
 I got a Riesling and glass ice lolly instead.’